vorsprung/bettergoapi/README.md

 Dependencies
 ------------
  * To build, go lang compiler (v 1.20.0 used during development)
- * Access to Better Uptime requires API Token, see https://betterstack.com/docs/uptime/api/getting-started-with-better-uptime-api/#obtaining-a-better-uptime-api-token
+ * Access to bettergoapi Uptime requires API Token, see https://bettergoapistack.com/docs/uptime/api/getting-started-with-bettergoapi-uptime-api/#obtaining-a-bettergoapi-uptime-api-token
  * The API Token should be set as a env variable called TEAM_TOKEN
- * There is code to use a SSM parameter called "better-monitor-token" to store/retrieve the token but this is not tested
+ * There is code to use a SSM parameter called "bettergoapi-monitor-token" to store/retrieve the token but this is not tested
- * The host running the alarmtoggle program needs to have network access to the betteruptime.com api endpoints
+ * The host running the alarmtoggle program needs to have network access to the bettergoapiuptime.com api endpoints

 Files
 -----